kevinmore26/IAHACKATON-BACK/API_REFERENCE.md

 ## Organizations

 ### Create an organization
-Creates a new organization and assigns the current user as an admin.
+Creates a new organization.
+This endpoint generates a business brief using AI based on the provided details.

+**Requires Authentication**

 <span class="method post">POST</span> `/v1/organizations`